 Heart health should be the number one health priority for most people.
 The fact is that the leading cause of death for people in the US and worldwide - is heart disease.

-There is a lot of misinformation out there regarding lifestyle and dietary choices and even the basic mechanisms of heart disease.
+There is much misinformation about lifestyle and dietary choices and even the basic mechanisms of heart disease.

-A healthy lifestyle will make you feel good, allow you to have the energy to do the things you want and not feel like your starving, overwhelmed or overworked.
+A healthy lifestyle will make you feel good, allow you to have the energy to do the things you want, and not feel like you are starving, overwhelmed, or overworked.

-We can learn a lot about cultures around the world who are long-lived and have a very low disease rate.
+We can learn a lot about cultures around the world that are long-lived and have a very low disease rate.

 The ‘wellness’ trend is drawing attention to the importance of a healthy lifestyle, but it is also competing with daily articles outlining ‘5 Ways your Sleep Patterns Will Kill You’ and ‘If You Have This Symptom it Means...’.